The Nature of the Si II 6150A, Ca II HK, Ca II IR-triplet, and other Spectral Features in Supernova Type Ia Spectra: Introduction

 \section{Introduction}

-Supernovae of Type Ia (\snia) generally show very similar spectral and photometric behavior (e.g., \citealt{Filippenko97}).
-Because of this interesting homogeneity (and the fact that these objects become extremely bright) \sneia\ have proven to be very useful objects to study the universe at large distances \citep{Riess98, Perlmutter99}.
-Yet despite the general similarity, there is an even more interesting diversity among \sneia, both photometrical and spectral.
+Supernovae of Type Ia (\snia) generally show very similar spectral and photometric behavior (e.g.\ \citealt{Filippenko97}).
+Because of this interesting homogeneity (and the fact that these objects become extremely bright) \sneia\ have proven to be very important objects to study the universe at large distances \citep{Riess98, Perlmutter99}.
+Yet despite the general similarity, there are an even more interesting photometric and spectroscopic diversities among \sneia.
 Whereas photometrical diversity has long been studied \citep{Phillips93, Wang03}, good spectroscopic data have only recently become available in large numbers (CfA SN Program \citealt{Blondin12}; Berkeley \snia\ Program \citealt{Silverman12}).